likhitha-8178/Ascension_..00001/README.md

 > **SkillBridge aims to bridge the gap between what academia teaches,
 > what students know, and what industry needs --- creating a continuous
-> ecosystem for skill development, collaboration, and employment.**
+> ecosystem for skill development, collaboration, and employment.**.